About the course

 - Aims to develop a specialist practitioner who combines theory and practice to improve and develop knowledge and skills in practice nursing

-- At the end of the course the student will be a Specialist Practitioner, proficient in practice nursing and fit for purpose and practice
+- At the end of the course the student will be a Specialist Practitioner, proficient in practice nursing and fit for purpose and practice using a higher level of knowledge and skills.

-- You will be able to demonstrate intellectual skills to evaluate the economic, social and political influences that affect all aspects of health care
+- You will be able to demonstrate intellectual skills to evaluate the economic, social and political influences that affect all aspects of health care.

 - You will be able to innovate and be proactive in your specialist area of practice